LAST UPDATE – 10/13/2022 – Lake Tekapo Guide

 Where to Stay

 One of the most important decisions you are going to have to make when planning your trip to Lake Tekapo is where you will stay.
 The town of Lake Tekapo is built around tourism, so there are a lot of great options for places to stay.
 This includes hostels, hotels, and apartments and houses for rent.
-If you would like some assistance in finding the right place for you to stay in the Lake Tekapo area, I have included a number of recommended accommodation options at different price points for you to review below.
+If you would like some assistance in finding the right place for you to stay in the Lake Tekapo area, I have included a number of recommended accommodation options at different price points for you to review in my Lake Tekapo guide below.

 |Quirky Cottage ($)|